AWS ElastiCache Redis¶

 IsMaster |

-Indicates whether the node is the primary node for the current shard/cluster.
-The metric can be 0 (non-primary) or 1 (primary). | count | name |
+Indicates whether the node is the master node of the current shard/cluster.
+The metric can be 0 (not master) or 1 (master). | count | name |

 MasterLinkHealthStatus |

 This status has two values: 0 or 1.
-A value of 0 indicates that data in the Elasticache master node has not been synchronized with Redis on EC2.
-A value of 1 indicates that the data has been synchronized. | count | name |
+A value of 0 indicates that the data in the Elasticache master node is not synchronized with Redis on EC2.
+A value of 1 indicates that the data is synchronized. | count | name |

 MemoryFragmentationRatio |

-Indicates the efficiency of memory allocation for the Redis engine. | count | name |
+Indicates the efficiency of memory allocation by the Redis engine. | count | name |

 {